govlog/writeups/README.md

 ```

-We see a kind of "weird-crc-magickey-xor-sum" algo, in addition to this, looking at the code through IDA, we clearly see that, before the loop, the program is creating a value by adding stuff on the stack to the v0 register.
+We see a kind of "weird-crc-magickey-xor-sum" algo, in addition to this, looking at the code through IDA, we clearly see that, before the loop, the program is creating a value by adding to the v0 register and doing other arithmetics operation.
 The decompiler didn't catch anything :

 ![magic key creation ?](/obf2.png)

-# Debug it !
+# Debug it :